casdoor/casdoor-website/docs/integration/java/spring-cloud-gateway.md

             - Path=/api/**
 ```

-## Step5: Add the CasdoorAuthFilter
+## Step 5: Add the CasdoorAuthFilter

-Add an implementation class of GlobalFilter to the gateway for identity verification, such as CasdoorAuthFilter in this
+Add an implementation class of the GlobalFilter interface to the gateway for identity verification, such as the CasdoorAuthFilter used in this example.
-example.

-If the authentication fails, it returns to the front end 401 to jump to the login interface.
+If the authentication fails, it returns a 401 status code to the frontend to redirect them to the login interface.

 ```java
 @Component